LucasRobson2023/Projects-portfolio/README2.md

 |  3 |    41.8854 |    -87.6263 | BATTERY        | 2021-09-10 21:00:00+00:00 |
 |  4 |    41.8838 |    -87.6262 | BATTERY        | 2023-10-26 16:10:00+00:00 |

+I then wanted to map this out, but after doing so I realised that outliers existed within the dataset, causing the map to be shifted outside of Chicago's bounds.
+So to start with I removed outliers based on the latitude and longitude.

+This plot shows the result of all of the battery cases across Chicago.
+However, its quite difficult to see where most of the crime happens and within what communities.

 <img width="494" height="556" alt="Screenshot 2025-08-20 at 09 17 42" src="https://github.com/user-attachments/assets/d1742f55-1f8e-4f15-93c5-3009b4f99266" />